artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

   - Relay
   - VS Code
   - React-Native

-* Falling back to native code is no problem at all

-* Tests operate outside of the iOS sim

-* Compiler iteration cycle
- - Sure it will get faster, but it'll not be faster than a simpler language
- - No concept like a watch mode
- - App Changes require full state reload

 * Open but hard to be accessible
  - You need to be a compiler engineer to improve Swift